wggamboaa/Data-Engineer-Udacity-Nanodegree/README.md

 In this course,  we will learn to create relational and NoSQL data models to fit the diverse needs of data consumers.
 In the project,  we will build SQL (Postgres) and NoSQL (Apache Cassandra) data models using user activity data for a music streaming app.

-Associated notebooks for this course can be found [here](./Notebook%20Exercises).

-Project 1 can be found [here](./Project%201%20Data%20Modeling%20with%20PostgreSQL).
+Project 1 can be found [here](./Project%1%Data%Modeling%with%PostgreSQL).

-Project 2 can be found [here](./Project%202%20Data%20Modeling%20with%20Apache%20Cassandra).
+Project 2 can be found [here](./Project%2%Data%Modeling%with%Apache%Cassandra).

 #### **Course 2 – Cloud Data Warehouses**